frederickaplan/fdh/files/Appendixes/fdh-glossary.md

 - **Hard Definition**: Digital Humanities constitute a field of its own, studying a new kind of objects: _Big Cultural Data Sets_.
 Digital Humanities will be a new independent domain.

+### Digital Humanities Circle
+The self-reinforcing loop of new sources digitisation, whereby digitisation leads to better data and services, thus better services, which in turn yield more resources and more digitisation.

+The ability to close this loop guarantees the sustainability of a digitisation project.

 ### Distant Reading
 As articulated by Franco Moretti in the early 2000s, a form of literary criticism which raises above the narrowness of a specific domain of interest ("close reading") by considering a wider corpus of texts and sources – thus, as if reading from a distance –, often by means of algorithmic approaches and computational formalisms.